 Georgia City, Missouri

 Georgia City is located 9 miles northeast of Joplin, the fourth largest metropolitan area in Missouri, and rose in 1868 when the founder John C. Guinn established Jasper County.
 Its population grew to 200 people within a year of its foundation.
-In 1870, founders opened a postal office remaining in operations until 1904.
+In 1870, the founders opened a postal office in operation until 1904.

-However, ten years later, the town started to decline, and its population decreased to 50 people in 1883.
+However, the town started to decline ten years later, and its population decreased to 50 people in 1883.
 Later on, residents began to emigrate and left the old town.
-It was finally abandoned by a petition of the founder’s daughter, requesting to change its location to a farm.
+It was finally abandoned by a petition from the founder’s daughter, requesting to change its location to a farm.

 Times Beach, Missouri

 Times Beach was founded in 1925.
 This town in St. Louis County was home to more than two thousand people and was a frequent destination for wealthy people traveling from St Louis.
 The old St. Louis Times newspaper promoted the town by offering a six-month newspaper subscription if you purchased a 20 x 100-foot lot for $67.50.